July 2019 Ethiopian Jews protest in Israel: Reactions

 Reuven Rivlin, Israel's President, appealed to the protesters for calm, saying "I ask all of us to act responsibly and with moderation.
 I know that you are doing everything in your power to convey the voice of your protest and to lead a change that is all about righting wrongs and creating a better future.
 No one wants revenge...
 We must all be partners in this process.
 We have no other choice.
 We have no other home...
 This is not a civil war."

 Israeli Police Commissioner, Moti Cohen, called the protesters "lawbreakers" and said, "There is the law and there is a way to protest.
 Along with the rights of the demonstrators, there is an obligation to uphold the rights of the public and the citizens.
 There is no place for attacks on representatives of the government, on institutions, or against property, and there is certainly no place for unchecked rampaging.

-Solomon's father, Workah (David) Tekah supported the protests but appealed for calm, saying "I want to thank the Israeli people for their support of us.
+Solomon's father, Workah (David) Teka supported the protests but appealed for calm, saying "I want to thank the Israeli people for their support of us.
 I'm asking the demonstrators not to use violence, and I am calling on the police to behave with restraint and tolerance.
 I can't have my son back, but we want there to be a fair trial and a just legal system.
 Let my son be the last, and no more children be killed."

 Solomon's cousin, Amir Teka stated his opinion that his cousin was murdered, not killed.
 He pointed out that Solomon had not been hit by a car or killed in a work accident, but rather had been shot to death.